3 min read

 First, as it stands, there is no generally accepted definition of Indigenous Peoples in a global context.
 Some countries refer to Indigenous Peoples as the people who were there first at contact.
 Others refer to Indigenous Peoples as the nomadic peoples within their borders.

 What about provinces?
 If you would have asked me a few years ago which province in Canada would be the first to go with the terminology “Indigenous Peoples” I wouldn't have picked Alberta but we now see that province going with this term.
-In Ontario recently we saw the Government of Ontario change the name of its ministry to Indigenous Relations and Reconciliation, signaling a direction from that province.
+In Ontario recently we saw the Government of Ontario change the name of its ministry to Indigenous Relations and Reconciliation, signalling a direction from that province.
 Manitoba First Nations leadership has stated on occasion that they would be interested in dealing with anybody who referred to them as Indigenous peoples.

 As for us here at Indigenous Corporate Training, we have begun the process of switching over our materials from Aboriginal Peoples to Indigenous Peoples.
-Certainly those companies who operate internationally should be going with the international term of Indigenous Peoples.
+Certainly, those companies who operate internationally should be going with the international term of Indigenous Peoples.

 I think people will continue to ask for practical advice on this and I like to share with them a story about Wayne Gretzky and his philosophy when he was playing hockey.
 He stated something along the lines of, “I'm not worried about where the puck was.
 I'm not worried about where the puck is.
 What I am thinking about is where the puck will be in two plays from now and that’s where I have to try to get to.”
 That's my advice for people working on Indigenous relations and reconciliation.
 Start moving to where the puck will be in two plays.